 Step 1: Contact New York State DOL

-To register an apprenticeship program, you must first contact an apprentice training representative (ATR) who will explain the apprenticeship program, how the process works and the regulations involved.
+To register an apprenticeship program, you must first contact an apprentice regional supervisor who will explain the apprenticeship program, how the process works and the regulations involved.

 Local apprenticeship staff will visit your place of business, help the you to complete the application packet and provide any technical assistance.

 All instruction providers must be approved by the New York State Education Department.
 Staff can assist identify providers.

 Step 5: Affirmative Action Plan